Kuper-Tech/sbmt-outbox/README.md

 end
 ```

+#### outbox.yml
-The `outbox.yml` config is a main config for the gem where are located parameters for each outbox/inbox item class.
+The `outbox.yml` configuration file is the main configuration for the gem, where parameters for each outbox/inbox item are located.

 ```yaml
 # config/outbox.yml